canonical/mir/doc/building_source_for_arm.md

     $ ./cross-compile-chroot.sh -a arm64
     $ ls -l build-arm64-*/bin

+Note: If your target device is running an Ubuntu version other than vivid then you will also need to specify the target distribution for correct library linkage.
+For example:

+    $ ./cross-compile-chroot.sh -a arm64 -d wily

 More architectures like PowerPC are also supported.
 To see the full list of options, just run: